Predator jailed for ‘wicked’ murder of barmaid

 Convicted sex offender Lewis pleaded guilty to murder at the Old Bailey via video link from Belmarsh jail.

 Judge Richard Marks QC jailed him for life with a minimum term of 29 years.

-Lewis extracted her PIN and later withdrew cash from her account as she lay dead.
+Lewis extracted her PIN number and later withdrew cash from her account as she lay dead.

-When she failed to turn up at her friends’ house to celebrate Christmas, they posted messages on social media and distributed flyers to find her.
+When she failed to turn up at her friend’s to celebrate Christmas, they posted messages on social media and distributed flyers to find her.

 A group of friends searched Finsbury Park and found the body in a burnt-out hut by an old cricket pavilion.

 Paramedics described a wound to her chest as looking like the logo for Batman or the letter M.

 The next day, the defendant tried to lay a “false trail” by texting a contact to ask about the discovery of a woman’s body.

 Police went to Lewis’s home on New Year’s Eve and found cable ties like those used on the victim and a knife in the fridge.

 They tracked down the bisexual defendant at his on-off boyfriend’s Dalston flat.